Skip to content

 Location

 Norway boasts an extensive coastline, so you have a multitude of locations to choose from.
 Some of the top Cod fishing spots include Sørøya, the Lofoten Islands, and lesser-known places such as Senja Island and Loppa.
-We offer a range of tours all around northern Norway to target Cod, however, the three destinations that we cover can be found in this blog are our top picks for hooking up with that dream 35kg+ fish.
+We offer a range of tours all around northern Norway to target Cod.
+However, the three top destinations in Norway for Cod we like to recommend are Soroya, Mefjord, and Steinfjord.

 A sturdy spinning or baitcasting rod, around 5 to 9 feet in length, is ideal for Cod fishing.
 Make sure it has enough backbone to handle the weight of Cod.
 The rod needs to be in the weight range of 200g – 400g casting weight, which will cover most lure work.